Architecture

 - Runtime: the part that starts, stops, and health-checks agent sessions on a given harness.

 It does not replace Claude Code, Codex, or any other agent tool.
-It is the substrate: the layer where agents get registered, addressed, observed, and composed, regardless of which harness runs them or which machine they live on.
+It is the substrate: the layer where agents get discovered, addressed, observed, and composed, regardless of which harness runs them or which machine they live on.
 A harness is just the agent runner and transport wrapper for a specific tool.
+The agent itself may live outside Scout; what Scout owns is the local routing, binding, session, and durable coordination state around that agent.

 In practice, the architecture is aiming for three stable outcomes: